johndistasio/minikube-client/README.md

 ## minikube-client

-Generates client certificates and keys signed by Minikube's CA for quick authn/z setups.
+Generates client certificates and keys signed by Minikube's CA for quick authn setups.

 #### Usage